 CSFs encourage an ethic of ecological stewardship that results in creative, community-based approaches to marine conservation.

 CSFs increase the viability of traditional coastal communities by fostering economic opportunities that support natural resource-based livelihoods.

 CSFs cultivate ties and establish bonds between shoreside communities and inshore urban, suburban and rural communities by providing fresh, local seafood.

 CSFs pave the way for a truly safe, secure, sovereign and healthy regional food system by ensuring seafood is included in local and regional food systems.

-Please click on this link for a list of CSFs currently operation.
-If you are a consumer, please use our CSF search function which allows you to use your zip code to find a CSF pick up location nearest you.
+If you are a consumer, please use our CSF locator which allows you to use your zip code to find a CSF pick up location nearest you.

-Communities interested in setting up a CSFs can down load the "CSF Bait Box" by clicking on this link and theget in touch with Brett Tolley at 718-570-2377 or via email brett(at)namanet(dot)org.
+Communities interested in setting up a CSF can download the original "CSF Bait Box" and feel free to get in touch with NAMA at (978) 281-6934 or with Local Catch at info(at)localcatch(dot)org.